-A protein is a polypeptide chain consisting of one or more mostly-independently evolving components called domains.
+A protein is a polypeptide chain consisting of one or more components called domains.
 A set of evolutionarily related domains from different proteins is called a family1.
-The domains within a family tend to have similar three dimensional structures and have similar biological functions.
+The domains within a family tend to have similar biological functions and three dimensional structures.
 Thus, by examining the statistical patterns of sequence conservation and diversity within a domain family, we can gain insights into the constraints that determine structure and function.
-In what follows, we describe an approach to learn these statistical patterns from a given multiple sequence alignment.
+In what follows, we describe an approach to learning these statistical patterns from a given multiple sequence alignment.
 The resulting model is a probability distribution over amino acid sequences for a particular domain family.

 Let X_i be the multinomial random variable representing the amino-acid composition at position i of the MSA of the domain family taking values in $\{1...k\}$ where the number of states, k, is 21 (20 amino acids with one additional state corresponding to a gap).
-Let $\mathbf{X} = \{X_1, X_2, ...X_p\}$ be the multi-variate random variable describing the amino acid composition of a MSA of length p.
-Our goal is to model $P(\mathbf{X})$, that is the amino-acid composition of the domain family.
+Let $\mathbf{X} = \{X_1, X_2, ...X_p\}$ be the multi-variate random variable describing the amino acid composition of an MSA of length p.
+Our goal is to model $P(\mathbf{X})$, the amino-acid composition of the domain family.